exosite-archive/hvac-reference-application/README.md

 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ```

-In this step you will use the beaglebone-hvac spec file to configure your product.
+In this step you will use the product spec file to configure your product.

 The following repository includes everything you need to configure the product you just created and deploy a solution.
 Get started by checking out the code.